p-11/pq-address-ts/README.md

   - PubKeyType codes in `0x40–0xFF` (up to 192 public key types).
   - Any byte‑swap or mis‑read triggers a clear “unknown code” error.

+  By carving out non-overlapping slots for versions (0x00–0x3F) and public key types (0x40–0xFF), parsing becomes trivial—and any stray or swapped byte instantly flags itself as an “unknown code,” preventing silent failures.

 - **HRP flag**

   - `"yp"` for production/mainnet, `"rh"` for development/testnet.